What is Orientation?

 - Visit the The Co-op's Textbook Search tool to find out if there are any prescribed textbooks for your units.

 If you are on campus we have lots of activities and fun events for you.
 Here are some of the things you may want to do and attend.
-Don't have time to attend our Orientation program or you are studying distance education?
+Don't have time to attend our Orientation program or you are studying by online education?
 The Online Orientation section has some of the essential sessions and fun activities for you to view at your convenience.

 - Course information sessions and essential workshops